Jbechler2/Facebook_App/README.md

 ## Getting Started

 To run this program using your own Facebook account, go to the [Graph API Explorer](https://developers.facebook.com/tools/explorer/) and request an Access Token.
-Open the "" file and paste the token into the "new FacebookClient" function.
+Open the MainWindow.xaml.cs file and paste the token into the "new FacebookClient" function.
 The program will then only have permission for what it was given when the token was requested.

 ## Built with